 Here’s how to check your iCloud backup settings:

-- On iPhone, iPad, and iPod touch, head to Settings
+- On iPhone, iPad, and iPod touch, head to the Settings app

-- Tap your name at the top > iCloud
+- Tap your name at the top then choose iCloud

 - Tap the toggle to turn on iCloud backups if they’re not already